Oasis Terraces: Background

 Oasis Terraces was announced in October 2015 by the Housing and Development Board (HDB) as part of two new neighbourhood centres in Punggol that was progressively opened on 15 June 2018 and officially opened on 17 February 2019, and the other one being Northshore Plaza that progressively opened on 29 October 2021 and officially opened on 24 July 2022.
 Built beside the waterway, construction began on 22 August that year and was completed in June 2018.
 It has a total of 295,000 sqft of gross floor area, with a retail area of 193750 sqft spread over 5 storeys and the polyclinic occupying 4 levels.

 Facilities

-Located along the Punggol Waterway, the mall's facilities includes a sheltered community plaza, a dedicated walkway through the building that connects to the Punggol Waterway.
-Covered walkways also connects the mall to the Oasis LRT station and as well as residential blocks within the vicinity.
+Located along the Punggol Waterway, the mall's facilities includes a sheltered community plaza, and a dedicated walkway through the building that connects to the Punggol Waterway.
+Covered walkways also connects the mall to the Oasis LRT station as well as residential blocks within the vicinity.